Hulen, Oklahoma

 Hulen is an unincorporated community in northeast Cotton County, Oklahoma, United States.
 The community is just south of the Cotton-Comanche county line on Oklahoma State Highway 65 15 miles north of Temple.
 Lawton is approximately 12 miles to the northwest.
 The community is at an elevation of 1,083 feet.

+The town is old enough to appear on a 1911 Rand McNally map of the county.